-- monthly benefit × (1 [A / B]) C; where: - A = hours worked while disabled - B = hours worked on average in the three months immediately before being disabled - C = other income.
-This does not include any other Mortgage and Living Cover benefit you are receiving from us.
+- monthly benefit \times (1 [A / B]) C; where: - A = hours worked while disabled - B = hours worked on average in the three months immediately before being disabled - C = other income.
+This does not include any other Mortgage and Living Cover or Income Protection Cover benefit you are receiving from us.